Eggs for Breakfast, Eggs for Lunch, Eggs for Dinner

 “Well, no. Probably not,” I replied as I took up residence on the next hemlock trunk a few feet over.
 Feeling immediately like old friends, I leaned back on the tree, found my water bottle, and relaxed.

 We watched the river together for a while.
 Silently, we both spotted the same cloud of midges blowing in the breeze.
-The tiny flies flashed around and through scattering rays of sunlight — trout had ignored midges all morning long.
+The tiny flies flashed around, through scattering rays of sunlight — trout had ignored midges all morning long.

 After a few moments, the fisherman finished his sandwich, and I put away the water bottle.
 Then I asked the obvious.